AlopexTMNT/clearplaterecipes/content/coconut-flour-bread.md

 ![keto-coconut-bread](/pix/coconutbread-lufemas.webp)

 I created this recipe looking for a bread alternative not using any grains, processed sugar and processed oils.
-It is sitting between bread and cake feel and my wife loved it.
+It is sitting between bread and cake feel.
 I used pasture-raised eggs to my recipe, just because it is more nutritious.
 But regular eggs should be fine.

 - ⏲️ Prep time: 10 min
 - 🍳 Cook time: 45 min